bloominstituteoftechnology/node-testing1-guided-solution/README.md

   // test.spec.js
   it('drive increases the odometer by the driven distance', () => {
     // Let students attempt this
-    // Tests should avoid testing things that are tested already:
+    // Tests should avoid testing things that are tested elsewhere:
     // expect(prius.drive(5)).toBe(5) // Not necessary here!
     prius.drive(5)
     expect(prius.odometer).toBe(5)